hyperb1iss/droidmind/docs/installation.md

 Before you begin, ensure you meet the following requirements:

-- **Python**: DroidMind requires Python 3.13 or higher.
+- **Python**: DroidMind requires Python 3.13 (Python 3.14 is not yet supported).
 You can [download Python](https://www.python.org/downloads/) from the official website.
 - **UV**: We strongly recommend using `uv` for project and package management.
 It's a fast, modern Python package installer and resolver.
 Follow the [official uv installation guide](https://github.com/astral-sh/uv#installation).
 - **Android Device**: An Android device (physical or emulator) with USB debugging enabled.
 - **ADB (Android Debug Bridge)**: ADB must be installed and accessible in your system's PATH.
 ADB is part of the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).